 Expansive breakfast buffets?
 Most are gone.
 Some hotels have stacks of boxed meals at the ready each morning, while others allow only cooked-to-order meals.
 Shared coffee and juice stands are gone.

-Hotels Come Clean The American Hotel and Lodging Association has developed “Stay Safe,” a series of cleaning guidelines for the industry in response to COVID-19 that cover both employees and guests.
+The American Hotel and Lodging Association has developed “Stay Safe,” a series of cleaning guidelines for the industry in response to COVID-19 that cover both employees and guests.
 For example, elevator button panels and handrails should be disinfected at regular intervals, including the beginning of each housekeeping staff work shift and continuing throughout the day.
 Traditional room service should be replaced with a no-contact delivery method.

 Red Roof Inns promise new “RediClean” protocols in guest rooms.
 In addition, “up to four times per day,” housekeepers are sanitizing exterior and corridor touchpoints as well as common areas “including elevators, laundry rooms, front desks, maintenance rooms, storage door handles, stairwell handrails, emergency exit doors, pool gates (if applicable), dumpster gate handles and trash receptacles and carts, and public restrooms”.
 Accor will provide guests with face masks.